Re:Opening Friday 11th June

 The Caretaker’s Cottage is now a Tea Room, with a Shop, and a Reading Room where you can come to study, or just to browse.

-You can also visit our Second-Hand Book Sales, every Friday and Saturday morning at the Methodist Church, Hassall Road, Alsager.
+You can also visit our Second-Hand Book Sales, every Friday at the Methodist Church, Hassall Road, Alsager.